 As most Colombians live with their parents until married, it may be hard to find a place to stay; however members of the Cali CS group get together often so it can still be an easy way to meet the locals.

 Things to See & Do

-- Cerro de las Tres Cruces – The mountain of 3 crosses also offers good views of the city, and can be hiked up for those looking to exert themselves.
+Cerro de las Tres Cruces – The mountain of 3 crosses also offers excellent views of the city, and can be hiked up for those looking to exert themselves.

-- Barrio San Antonio – Colorfully painted restaurants, cafes, shops and hostels line the narrow streets of this historic, hilltop neighborhood.
-Walk up the hill to Iglesia de San Antonio, a church, for nice views of the city.
+Barrio San Antonio – Colorfully painted restaurants, cafes, shops, and hostels line the narrow streets of this historic, hilltop neighborhood.
+Walk up the hill to Iglesia de San Antonio, a church, for beautiful views of the city.
 The surrounding park is a popular gathering place for locals every Sunday night.